AnnaLangner/robot_framework/README.md

 - Help you discover how Robot Framework's variables & page objects can make your test automation scripts more flexible

 - Walk you through the basics of testing web (Selenium), API, database, XML, and files tests

+### run script:
+- When you want to run test from file

+`robot -d results tests/name_the_test_file`

+- When you want to run all folder with multiple tests

+`robot -d results -N "New name of tests suite" tests`

+- When you want to run one test from folder

+`robot -d results -t "Name od test case" tests`